 IPCC-produced texts contain lies and are intended to harm the USA, as well as its friends and allies.
 Since the mid-1990’s, at least one government in a state of war with the United States of America has been a member of the IPCC.
-Any actions having the intent to aid the IPCC to inflict harm on the US, including alleging that IPCC texts have any authority on the territory of the United States or in respect to the United States, committed by a person owing his or her loyalty to the United States, might fall under the definition of treason in Article III, Section 3 of the US Constitution.
+Any actions having the intent to aid the IPCC to inflict harm on the US, including alleging that IPCC texts have any authority on the territory of the United States or in respect to the United States, committed by a person owing his or her loyalty to the United States, might constitute treason, as defined in 18 U.S. Code § 2381.
 Readers in other countries should consult their respective laws.

 Nothing in the paragraph above is directed toward persons who merely cite IPCC reports in their scientific (or even pseudo-scientific) papers, or whose papers have been cited by IPCC.
 In the past, some distinguished scientists contributed to IPCC reports and even participated in its activities as Lead Authors.
 Some content in the IPCC reports (especially the full reports of Working Group I) is scientifically accurate.
 Nevertheless, the IPCC is dominated by anti-American governments, radical environmentalists, and third-rate scholars.
 Any accurate content is mixed up with distortions and lies, produced maliciously or out of incompetence, even in the full reports of Working Group I.